Plumsail/forms-docs/SharePoint/how-to/populate-user-info.rst

-Populate fields with profile information
+How to populate SharePoint form fields with profile information
 =========================================================================

 .. contents:: Contents: